aleph2c/miros/doc/i_mongol_example.rst

 action.

-But we also see that a horse archer might get impatient, and attack before all of his teammates marshal from their previous attack cycle.
+But we also see that a horse archer might get impatient, and attack before all of his teammates regroup from their previous attack cycle.
 If this happens, he will prematurely shout out and Advance_War_Cry.
 His Advance_War_Cry will cause a multi-unit race to the 'advance' state, which will have all of the horse archers charge towards their enemies front line, with or without arrows.

 Imagine yourself charging toward an enemy without any arrows.
 What would you do?
-Well, you wouldn't shoot, but you wouldn't be helpless either.
-You could yell out commands to your team, and they would listen to you, and you could wave your scimitar, and there would be at least one armed horse archer covering your flank.
-So instead of stopping to argue with the guy who got you into this mess, you would charge in, circle then quickly call out a Skirmish_War_Cry.
-Immediately upon closing the distance to the front line, you would yell out that you are ready for a retreat and pull your scimitar to bait knights.
+Well, you couldn't shoot, but you wouldn't be helpless either.
+You could yell out commands to your team, and they would listen to you, and you could wave your scimitar and try and look menacing.
+There would be at least one armed horse archer covering your flank.
+So instead of stopping to argue with the guy who got you into this predicament, you would charge in, circle then quickly call out a Skirmish_War_Cry.
+Immediately upon closing the distance to the front line, you would yell out that you are ready for a retreat and bait knights.
 If you survive you will be the first back to the marshal point; so it is pretty much guaranteed that you will have arrows for the next attack.